 Mireia Paulo Noguera M.A.

-Ms. Paulo is Head of Management of the Centre for EU-Asia Connectivity (CEAC) at Ruhr-Universität of Bochum (RUB), Germany, a Jean Monnet Centre of Excellence.
-She is a lecturer and research associate at the Department of ‘International Political Economy of East Asia’ at the Faculty of East Asian Studies at RUB.
-In 2019, she joined the research team of the European-Asian Research Network (SPEAC) as a research associate, and in 2020, she became a lecturer at the Jean Monnet Chair awarded to Prof. Bersick (CEAPPP).
-Her major research interests include the areas of Asia-Europe relations, EU-China affairs, global digital affairs, and data governance.
+Ms. Paulo is Head of Management of the Centre for EU-Asia Connectivity (CEAC), a Jean Monnet Centre of Excellence, at Ruhr-Universität of Bochum (RUB), Germany.
+In addition, she is a lecturer and research associate in the Department of ‘International Political Economy of East Asia’ at the Faculty of East Asian Studies.
+In 2019, Ms. Paulo joined the European-Asian Research Network (SPEAC) research team as a research associate, and in 2020, she became a lecturer at the Jean Monnet Chair awarded to Prof. Bersick (CEAPPP).
+Her major research interests primarily focus on Asia-Europe relations, EU-China affairs, digital affairs, and legal studies.

-Ms. Paulo is member of a variety of research organisations and business associations.
-She is regularly invited to provide lectures at different universities, to speak at international events, and to consult and deliver bespoke training for companies and government agencies on EU-Asia cross-border investments, regulation, negotiations, and intercultural issues.
+Ms. Paulo is a member of several research organisations and business associations.
+She is regularly invited to deliver lectures at different universities, to speak at international events, and to consult and provide bespoke training for companies and government agencies on EU-Asia cross-border investments, regulation, negotiations, and intercultural issues.

-Ms. Paulo’s PhD research project deals with the role of China and the EU in global data governance.
-She holds an M.A. in Political and Administration of the European Union at the College of Europe, three Bachelor’s degrees, and postgraduate studies conducted at the School of Economics, Fudan University (China), and Chinese Mandarin language at Peking University.
+Her PhD research project deals with the role of the European Union and the People’s Republic of China in global data governance.
+Ms. Paulo holds a Master’s degree in Political and Administration of the European Union from the College of Europe, three Bachelor’s degrees, and postgraduate studies from the School of Economics, Fudan University (China), and Chinese Mandarin language at Peking University.
 During her studies, Ms. Paulo obtained numerous awards and scholarships such as: “EU Windows’ Programme” awarded by the Ministry of Education of the PRC; “M.A. programme at the College of Europe” by the Spanish Foreign Ministry; two-years study at the Peking University by the ICO Spanish Agency; two post-graduate summer schools by the Marie Curie Programme at Bristol University and Leeds University; and participation at the First ASEFUAN Dialogue on Climate Change and Sustainable Development.